-21 mountaineers missing after avalanche in northern India
+10 mountaineers killed after avalanche in northern India

-NEW DELHI (AP) — At least 21 trainee mountaineers were reported missing after getting trapped in an avalanche in northern India, officials said Tuesday.
+NEW DELHI (AP) — At least 10 trainee mountaineers died Tuesday after being swept away by an avalanche in the Himalayas in northern India, media reports said, as rescuers searched for 11 others missing.

 A group of 29 people was hit by an avalanche on a mountain peak located in the Gangotri range of the Garhwal Himalayas on Tuesday morning, said Uttarakhand state police chief Ashok Kumar.

-He said the rescuers pulled eight mountaineers from the snow and they were still searching for the remaining 21.
+He said rescuers pulled eight survivors from the snow and took them to a local hospital for treatment.

 All the missing were undergoing training at a mountaineering institute but far from the avalanche site, Kumar said.